FilibertoMartinez/EK_AutoNOMOS_Sim/README.md

 # AutoNOMOS Simulator
-Stand alone repo for the AutoNOMOS Gazebo simulation.
-Please check the [wiki](https://github.com/EagleKnights/Eagle_Knights-Wiki/wiki) for information on how to use the simulation.
+This proyect uses the AutoNOMOS Gazebo simulation that is a creation of the EagleKnights, please check the [wiki](https://github.com/EagleKnights/Eagle_Knights-Wiki/wiki) for download and extra information.

 The files are divided in two:
 * Gazebo plugin: Files to interact with the gazebo model.